-The Law Office of Ann E. O’Hara was a successful and reputable Trusts & Estates practice in the Bay Area.
-Ann specialized in the areas of conservatorships, elder abuse, and incapacity.
-Ann spoke on the subject at symposiums, hospitals, and professional organizations.
+The Law Office of Ann E. O’Hara was a highly reputable Trusts & Estates practice in the Bay Area.
+Ann spoke at symposiums, hospitals, and professional organizations on all areas of fiduciary law.
 While growing her practice, Ann was a two-time Chair of the Elder Law, Conservatorship & Guardianship Committee of the East Bay Trusts & Estates Lawyers (EBTEL), served on the Board of EBTEL as Secretary in 2014, Vice President in 2015 and President in 2016.
 In 2015-2016, Ann also served on the Board of Directors for Legal Assistance for Seniors (LAS), the largest non-profit in Alameda County serving the needs of elders.

 In 2016, Ann and her husband, relocated to Long Beach to raise their two children in sunny Southern California.
 While slowly wrapping up matters and closing her Berkeley practice, Ann served as a Vice President & Senior Fiduciary Trust Administrator at Wells Fargo Bank in the Wealth Management division.
 Ann is extremely excited to be back in a legal capacity advising and protecting clients at Kaiser Law Group, and she is confident that her specialized knowledge and experience are an asset to the practice.